adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 		}
 	}

-You just added support for older browsers without changing your application code which is very useful.
-You can equally drop support in the future by deleting that fork, or even both forks if some new even better way of adding a class comes out.
-This way you get the benefit of a faster leaner function or library.
-This proves that a library never has to drop support for a set of browsers.
+Now this function supports many more browsers and your application code didn't change at all.
+Equally, you could remove this fork again in the future when you think it's more acceptable to give those browsers the *core* experience.
+A library never has to drop support, in the traditional sense, it can simply drop *enhanced* support.

 ## Conclusion